ShadowDara/ShadowDara/README.md

 - 📫 How to reach me: send me a message via Discord | Shadowdara
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I never watched something on Netflix
+- ✨ My favurite Programming language is tbh Python but i dont know a lot different programming languages, so maybe there is altough which i would like more when i discover them but i am using Java the most for Minecraft programming!

 - **I really need to update this File lol**